SwissSign-AG/RaApi/README.md

 __/v2/issue/csr/{productReference}__

-Issue a new Certificate Order usin g a CSR for the selected certificate product.
+Issue a new Certificate Order using a CSR for the selected certificate product.
 The request will create a new Certificate Order and process the request.